 you have your chicken and rice mixture, you're ready to feed it to your dog.

 Be sure to feed your dog no more than they would normally

 eat in a day.
 For a big dog that normally eats 4 cups of food daily, start with

 1 cup of the chicken and rice mixture.
-Then later in the day, give another cup,
+Then, later in the day, give another cup,

 Always watch how your dog is feeling.
-While they will probably gobble up the chicken and rice like there’s no tomorrow, its what happens after they eat that tells you how they feel.
-Be sure to follow any veterinarian instructions, and take your dog to the clinic if symptoms get worse or persist.
+While they will probably gobble up the chicken and rice like there’s no tomorrow, it's what happens after they eat that tells you how they feel.
+Be sure to follow your veterinarian's instructions, and take your dog to the clinic if symptoms get worse or persist.